 I wake up and have some tea or coffee with breakfast and vitamins and work on my blogging business in some way.
 I will write posts, educate myself more on blogging or home business, update my website with new ad links, promote with social media, etc. My husband will give me a kiss when he wakes up in the morning.
 He's a keeper!

 My husband kisses me, then leaves for work and puts my Etsy items and his Ebay items in the mailbox or takes them with to drop off at the post office (if there are too many to fit in our large mailbox).
 I shower/get dressed, etc.

 I do a load of dishes that didn't get done the day before.
 My oldest four also do dishes, but most of us prefer the dishwasher.
 So the dishes that don't fit sit on the counter until the load is finished and the next person puts them in.
 (I don't want to gross you out, just being real here.)
 I would recommend two dishwashers with this large of a family.
 It seems like the dishwasher is always running.
-I make my own dishwasher detergent to save money, the recipe is here.
+I make my own dishwasher detergent to save money.

 Everyone eats breakfast as they wake up.
 The children do their chores after they eat.
 I help the younger ones to get what they need while I am busy doing what I mentioned above.